tc39/notes/meetings/2025-11/november-19.md

 DLM: Okay, we have under one minute folks.
 Actually, we just ran out of time.
 And I’m not holding back anyone from lunch.
 I don’t know, I’ll leave it up to the other chairs whether we want to try to do a quick continuation later on.

-CDA: If Ashley wants to do a continuation, we can.
+CDA: If ACE wants to do a continuation, we can.

 ACE: Yeah, and the other topic on the queue here is the kind of wider design decision of, like, neither of these things and a different thing.
 So whatever we do, I think I’ll be coming back to plenary with more slides.
 And I don’t want to take time away from stuff already on the agenda for this meeting.